 - If you raise or spend funds you must file the Form 501 with the proper filing agency.
 You must deposit all funds into a campaign bank account.
 Never comingle contributions with funds from a personal account. - You may open a campaign committee at any time, but you must do so once \$1000 is raised or spent by filing a Form 410 with the Secretary of State and the proper filing agency.
-Be sure to include your name, the office sought, and the year of the election in the title of the committee. - Office holders with existing committees must re-designate the committee prior to the election period.
+Be sure to include your name, the office sought, and the year of the election in the title of the committee. - ➤ Office holders with existing committees must re-designate the committee prior to the election period.
 Existing bank accounts and committees may not be used if the candidate is seeking election to a different office. - Never accept \$100 or more in cash.
 For contributions of \$100 or more, including loans and in-kind contributions, you must disclose the contributor's name, address, occupation and employer.
 Maintain details on contributions and expenditures of \$25 or more.
 Refer to recordkeeping guidelines in your campaign disclosure manual. - Except for mass mailings (more than 200 pieces) committee identification is not required by the Political Reform Act on most advertisements when it is paid for by a candidate in support of his or her own campaign.
-See Manual 2 for details. - Candidates may not use campaign funds to make independent expenditures to support or oppose other candidates.
-Although there are currently no County restrictions on candidate contributions or expenditures, candidates should be aware of County Ordinance 3519 regarding the immediate reporting of independent expenditures for County office elections. - Know the due dates for campaign statements and file on time.
+See Manual 2 for details. - Candidates may not use campaign funds to make independent expenditures to support or oppose other candidates. - Know the due dates for campaign statements and file on time.
 Filing late may result in monetary penalties.
-Failure to file will result in enforcement proceedings with the Fair Political Practices Commission. - If \$1,000 or more is received from a single source during the last 16 days before the election, disclose receipt within 24 hours, even if the contribution is from your personal funds.
+Failure to file will result in enforcement proceedings with the Fair Political Practices Commission. - ➤ If \$1,000 or more is received from a single source during the last 16 days before the election, disclose receipt within 24 hours, even if the contribution is from your personal funds.
 This includes multiple contributions aggregating to \$1000 or more. - Candidates should inquire about any local campaign finance restrictions.
-Each district or municipality may have in place rules governing campaign finance. - After the election all candidates have future filing obligations.
-Refer to the appropriate manuals for the use and restriction of surplus and campaign funds.
+After the election all candidates have future filing obligations.
+See Manual 2 for the use and restrictions of surplus and campaign funds.